flecsi/flecsi/doc/sphinx/user/execution.rst

      s.execute<task2>();
    }

-In this example, the `trace` object ``t`` can be used on several regions.
+In this example, the ``trace`` object ``t`` can be used on several regions.
-The call to ``make_guard()`` creates a scope in which tasks and data movement will be recorded.
+The call ``make_guard()`` identifies a scope in which tasks and data movement will be recorded.
 On subsequent executions of the loop, Legion reuses this trace to optimize performance.

 It is important to note that during the first iteration of a loop, the communication and task execution patterns may differ from later iterations because of ghost copies.
-This will lead to an error at runtime, due to an inconsistent trace.
+This will lead to an error at runtime due to an inconsistent trace.
-To address this, FleCSI provides a ``skip()`` function, which tells the tracing mechanism to ignore the first iteration and begin tracing on the second.
+To address this, FleCSI provides the ``trace::skip`` function, which tells the tracing mechanism to ignore the first iteration and begin tracing on the second.
 This ensures that the recorded pattern reflects the steady-state behavior of the loop.